-For example, if you spent £1,000 on a credit card which charged an annual rate of interest of 18.1% and only repaid the minimum each month (2.5% of the outstanding balance or £5, whichever is greater), it would take you 16 years and 11 months to clear the debt and in that time you’d pay £1,113.44 in interest – more than doubling the cost of the original purchase.
+For example, if you spent £1,000 on a credit card that charged an annual rate of interest of 18.1% and only repaid the minimum each month (2.5% of the outstanding balance or £5, whichever is greater), it would take you 16 years and 11 months to clear the balance and in that time you’d pay £1,113.44 in interest – more than doubling the cost of the original purchase.

 2. Try and pay your balance off in full each month

 If you can, the best way to use a credit card is to clear your balance in full every month.
 That way, you can ignore the interest rate charged and take advantage of the cashback and reward cards on the market to reduce your costs.